Residential income segregation: A behavioral model of the housing market: Mathematical analysis

 \subsection{Baseline case}

 Here we only consider one income category.
 We also assume that the buyers only value the attractiveness in their utility function (and so do not value the non-housing consumption).
-We proceed in three steps.
-First, we calculate the densities of buyers and sellers at any distance $r$, in the steady state.
-Second, we compute the average reservation demand and offer prices.
-Third, we obtain the market price.

-We start calculating the expected steady state densities of buyers and sellers at distance $r$.
-We denote them by $n_b^\star(r)$ and $n_s^\star(r)$ respectively.
-The density of buyers is obtained multiplying the number of buyers $\Gamma$ by the probability density to choose a location at $r$ (Eq. \ref{eq:choiceprob}), given by the attractiveness $A(r)$ and by a normalization factor $Z$:
+We only sketch the derivation and discuss which assumptions are made, while the full derivation is given in Appendix \ref{sec:mathderivationsonecat}.